wiznikvibe/diamond_price_prediction/README.md

 The dataset used for this project contains information about various diamonds, including carat weight, cut, color, clarity, and price.
 The dataset is available in the [data](/data) directory.

-## Exploratory Data Analysis (EDA)

-Explore the dataset using Jupyter Notebooks to gain insights into the features and relationships.
-The EDA process is documented in [notebooks/EDA.ipynb](notebooks/EDA.ipynb).

-## Model Training

-The machine learning model is trained using the processed data.
-The training process and model selection are documented in [notebooks/Model_Training.ipynb](notebooks/Model_Training.ipynb).

-## Evaluation

-The model's performance is evaluated using various metrics, including Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.
-The evaluation results are discussed in [notebooks/Evaluation.ipynb](notebooks/Evaluation.ipynb).

-## Deployment

-For deployment, consider using cloud platforms or frameworks suitable for your requirements.
-This project does not include specific deployment scripts.

 ## Usage